Chapter

 about Enid’s ability to conceal half a face full of scars, which had

-been given to her by a jealous fey who couldn’t handle the fact that a
+been given to her by a jealous fey who couldn’t handle that a little

 had encouraged Enid to work on one skill above all others, and starting